 I still make pizza (gluten-free now) for my husband's current office.
 Thankfully here, he only has ten guys in the whole office for me to cook for.
 Since he's an instructor whenever they have the end-of-class cycles, I will make all the instructors a treat and fun for lunch.
-Most of the time, they want pizza, although it's starting to get into BBQ season now, so we shall see what they start asking for.
+They want pizza most of the time, although it's starting to get into BBQ season now, so we shall see what they start asking for.

 The tradition has continued since we've had our girls.
-In fact, they usually get to pick the movie we watch now that they are older.
+They usually get to pick the movie we watch now that they are older.
 Now you know there isn't much that would stop us from having pizza on a Friday night and watching a movie together.

 I am FINALLY sharing this recipe that I've been using for the last few years.
-I do have another one in my cookbook (that's delicious), but it has dairy in it, and since our youngest can't have that much, I made this one so that she can have her pizza the way she likes it, with or without the dairy.
+I have another one in my cookbook (that's delicious), but it has dairy in it, and since our youngest can't have that much, I made this one so that she can have her pizza the way she likes it without the dairy.

 What Makes this Pizza Crust So Good

 I've made a few gluten-free crust recipes over the years.
-In fact, one of the first recipes I did was use a 1:1 gluten-free flour in my original crust recipe.
+One of the first recipes I did was use a 1:1 gluten-free flour in my original crust recipe.
 It worked and tasted good, but many of those flours still contained rice and corn, which was still making me sick.
-A lot of other recipes also use almond flour, and I wanted something nut-free.
+Many other recipes also use almond flour, and I wanted something nut-free.